brieespo/ChildcareCosts/README.md

 #### 3.)
 Make 3 matplotlib or seaborn (or another plotting library) visualizations to display your data.

-I created a histogram of the full data for female employment rate's for women with children under the age of 6 to determine the validity of certain outlying data results and created a bar chart using seaborn for the top 20 counties/states for the same category.
+I created a histogram of the full data for female employment rate's for women with children under the age of 6 to determine the validity of certain outlying data results and created bar charts using seaborn analyzing the top 20 counties/states in categories of interest.

 #### 4.)
 Build a custom data dictionary and include it either in your README or as a separate document.